Miguel Enríquez (privateer)

 D. Miguel Enríquez (c.
 1674–1743), was a privateer from San Juan who operated during the early 18th century.
 A mulato born out of wedlock, he was a shoemaker by occupation during his youth.
 After working for the governor as a salesman Enríquez was recruited to defend Puerto Rico, then a colony of the Spanish Empire.
 He commanded a couple of guarda costas, receiving a letter of marque and reprisal from the Spanish Crown for his performance.
 Operating during the height of the Golden Age of Piracy, Enríquez's fleet was also credited with controlling the proliferation of buccaneers in the region.
 However, he was considered a pirate himself by the merchants of other nations, since it was common practice of the government to ignore when foreign ships were attacked.
-Employing a systematic approach, Enríquez was able to become the most successful and influential Puerto Rican of his time and one of the most powerful men in the New World, converting San Juan into one of the best supplied and important ports in the Caribbean.
+Employing a systematic approach, Enríquez was able to become the most successful and influential Puerto Rican of his time, and powerful man in the New World.

 During his years as a privateer, Enríquez established close links with the Spanish Monarchy.
 In the Caribbean he rallied the support of the Catholic Church, the Spanish bureaucrats and the foreign governors of St. Thomas and Curaçao.
 Among other tactics, he used his ships for the distribution of urgent messages that arrived at San Juan or La Aguada to the rest of the Antilles.
 When there was a shortage of royal vessels, Enríquez's fleet was responsible for transporting items on behalf of Spain without charge.
 For this, the Crown granted him a Royal Auxiliary Identification Document (Spanish: Real Cédula Auxiliar), which allowed him to directly seek help from the Council of the Indies regardless of how insignificant a conflict was.
 His ships also provided transportation for the authorities that arrived at Puerto Rico en route to other locations and for Catholic missionaries.
 Throughout the War of the Spanish Succession, Enríquez's fleet was responsible for guarding the Spanish West Indies from incursions by the British and Dutch.
 In 1717, Enríquez led an operation that expelled foreign settlers from Vieques, for which he was commended.
 His fleet also participated in other military expeditions in 1728 and 1729.